The Velvet Rope: Critical reception

-The Velvet Rope has received acclaim amongst some criticism since its release.
+Upon release, The Velvet Rope received a range of responses from music critics.
+While many praised it as a bold reinvention of Jackson’s artistry, others criticized it for being too much of a departure from her previous work.
+Although critics agreed on the diversity of the album’s sound, its elaborate conceptual themes were frequently questioned.

 In a contemporary review for The New York Times, critic Jon Pareles declared it "her most daring, elaborate and accomplished album", observing songs to "transform themselves as they go, leaping from sharply etched cross-rhythms to lush choruses."
 Greg Kot from the Chicago Tribune regarded it a "soundtrack to a therapy session", while the Los Angeles Times commended its content; addressing "the social, emotional and sexual politics of relationships, peppering the wistful, spirited pop melodies and sinuous R&B rhythms with compelling jazz, folk and techno nuances."
 Elysa Gardner added, "provocative gestures ultimately blend in with the album's larger agenda, which is to encourage more open-minded, free-spirited relationships of all kinds... with hooks this strong and grooves this delicious, Jackson's authority should be of question to no one."
 MTV News declared it an "interesting step in a new direction" and "long, sometimes strange trip into Jackson's sensual world".
 Slant Magazine called it "a richly dark masterwork", illustrating "there is nothing sexier than emotional nakedness".
 Robert Christgau noted Jackson's vocal cadence, retaining "her magical ability to feign delight".
 Keith Harris stated it "plumbed introspective depths with intriguing results".